sacrevert/msiAssess/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-4-5.png" style="display: block; margin: auto;" />

 ## “Imperfect” data scenario (MNAR missingness)

+Note that here missing species/year index combinations are being imputed for the Bayesian geomean (`impute_all_geomean = T`).
+If we switched this to `FALSE`, then the estimand is no longer comparable to the other methods.

 ``` r
 sim_args <- list(n_species = 100, n_years = 30, seed = 232680,